 A person may request personal information held by Council to be released to them and may request amendments to documents if they are incomplete, incorrect, misleading or out of date.

-Freedom of Information applications should be submitted using the 'request for access form'.
+Freedom of information applications should be submitted using the Freedom of information application form.
 To assist the City of Marion locate documents, it is helpful for applicants to be as specific as possible to enable the correct documents to be identified.

-An application fee of $33.50 must accompany this Freedom of Information Application Form(44 kb).
+An application fee of $34.25 must accompany the freedom of information application form.